gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "That is sufficient," Patient said, except this time its voice didn't come through the speaker in the roof.
 It stood on the ground outside the bunker beside Crusher.
-Lasercase stood on the big hauler's other side, its tentacles twisting this way and that like miniaturized versions of the security system.
+Lasercase stood on the cargo hauler's other side, its tentacles twisting this way and that like miniaturized versions of the security system.
 Half a dozen other bots stood in a half-circle behind the trio,